EarthSkyLab/EarthSkyLab.github.io/_authors/victor.md

 linkedin: https://www.linkedin.com/in/vvorski
 ---

-Victor calls himself Imagineer.
+Victor is an Imagineer.

-He is a generator of ideas and a generous contributor to creative endevours.
+A generator of ideas and a generous contributor to creative endeavours.

-His love for Nature, crafts and community and a vision for how a human being can benefit from having these in one's life towards a more connected, open and happier human.
+Love of nature, crafts and community and has a vision for how to bring these into our life creating a more connected, open and happier human.

-His passion for beauty in every aspect of life makes every moment special and unique.
+Passionate about creating beauty in every aspect of life.

-His experience in managing international teams and great business sense is essential for organising and facilitating work in a community.
+His experience in managing global teams and great business sense is essential for organising and facilitating work in community.

 He finds deep meaning in the culture of sharing and celebration and instinctively gathers people around him.